Rqwannn/Rqwannn/README.md

 ## 📫 My More Information

 - ✏️ Gunadarma University
-- 🤖 Next I want to deepen the application of AI Algorithms
+- 🤖 Next I want to deepen the application of AI Algorithms and Learn Augmanted Reality
 - 😄 My Pronoun He/Him
 - 💬 My official language is Indonesian and I'm also studying English and German